DasEd955/Stocks-Subreddit-Classifier/README.md

   News_Information:         1.1923
 ```

-This penalizes the model more heavily for misclassifying underrepresented classes, preserving all 310 samples while correcting for the skew — no data was deleted or manually resampled.
+This penalizes the model more heavily for misclassifying underrepresented classes, preserving all 310 samples while correcting for the skew.
+No data was deleted or manually resampled.

 **2. Epochs increased from 3 to 5**

 At the default 3 epochs, the model was stuck in a flat training region and had not converged.
 Increasing to 5 allowed it to escape this plateau.
-Because `load_best_model_at_end=True` is set, if the model began overfitting on epoch 4 or 5, the Trainer automatically rolled back to the checkpoint with the best validation accuracy — making the increase in epochs safe rather than a risk of overfitting.
+Since `load_best_model_at_end=True` is set, if the model began overfitting on epoch 4 or 5, the Trainer automatically rolled back to the checkpoint with the best validation accuracy.
+This makes the increase in epochs safe rather than a risk of overfitting.

 **3. Learning rate increased from 2e-5 to 3e-5**